 Image credit: World Standards Official Website

 Across Europe, the voltage ranges from 220 to 240 volts, which is great for devices from Singapore.
-However, the plugs are different, mostly Type C, E or F with round pins.
-Even though the voltage lines up, an adaptor is still a must.
+The plugs are mostly Type C or F. Even though the voltage lines up, an adaptor is still a must.

 Australia and New Zealand